 This is a lesser-known book, but it is good, creative, funny, and heartwarming.
 It is about a made-up island that thinks they are the only island in the world.
 On this island, a mountain rises and falls every day.
 Hence, the rise and fall of Mount Majestic.
 The people on the island do not know why the mountain climbs and falls.
 It is because of the stomach of a giant who is asleep under the island.
 If he were to wake up, that would be very bad because he would crush the island.

 The protagonist, Persimmony Smudge, goes on a quest to stop a race of people on the island called leaf-eaters from waking up the giant, even though no one will believe her that there is a giant.
-It is a light-hearted, funny, and very adventurous, action-packed book with a similar vibe and characters similar to Keeper of the Lost Cities.
+It is a light-hearted, funny, very adventurous, action-packed book with a vibe and characters similar to Keeper of the Lost Cities.

 Author: Jennifer Trafton